 Review our guide to writing a cover letter for tips on what to include in your cover letter.

-Why do you need to provide references?
 Companies ask for references to verify the information included on your resume and get insight into your character.

 Review our guide for providing references for tips on how to create your reference list.